 Based on location, you should go for GPS devices that support your area and surrounding waters.

-Best GPS for Kayaking: Out Top Picks
+Best GPS for Kayaking: Out Top Picks for 2020

 Here are our top kayaking GPS devices.

 The device appears like a radio, thanks to its large antenna and boxy shape.
 It doesn’t come with an in-built map.
 Instead, it works with coordinates to better match its small display.
 If you have issues solving coordinates, then this device is not what you need.